Education MA

 Careers

-This award is focused on professional development and is therefore suitable if you’re planning to work in traditional or non-traditional educational settings including and not limited to galleries, museums, visitor centres and offender settings.
+This award is focused on professional development and is therefore suitable if you’re planning to work in traditional or non-traditional educational settings such as galleries, museums, visitor centres and offender settings.

 All students have access to Career Connect, our dedicated careers team.